A Field Guide for Young Professionals

 Finding your ikigai

-Competencies tell you how to grow.
+The thirty things tell you how to grow.
 Ikigai — a Japanese idea meaning "a reason for being" — helps you decide where to point that growth.
 It sits at the overlap of four questions:

 What you love